alokmavi/java-dsa-practice/README.md

 - Print all subsets of an array
 - Count subsequences with given sum
 - Print one subsequence with given sum

+## Day 26
+- Generate permutations of an array using backtracking
+- Generate permutations of a string
+- Solved N-Queens problem using backtracking